DavidZhang0710/x-admin-back/README.md

 First you need to set up the configuration in ```src\main\resources\application.yml```, and make sure the ports of database or Redis are yours.

 Then you can use IDEA to run the project.

-## Further Applications

-I also develop a complete system based on this back-end project and [a front-end project](https://github.com/DavidZhang0710/x-admin-web).
-For more information, see in the branch [project](https://github.com/DavidZhang0710/x-admin-back/tree/project).

 ## Built With
 * [Spring Boot](https://spring.io/projects/spring-boot) - The back-end framework used